programmeraren/pumpkin-flames/README.md

 </p>

 ## Features
-Brightness of five LED:s are independently controlled randomly in order to create a flickering effect similar to an open fire och candle flame.
+Brightness of five LED:s are independently controlled randomly in order to create a flickering effect similar to an open fire or candle flame.

 ## Hardware
 I have used an Arduino Pro Mini for my circuit.
 See the [Pumpkin Flames rev 1.0 schematics](docs/Pumpkin+Flames+rev+1.0+-+schematics.pdf) (pdf).